maljure/splunk_projects/SSH_Analysis/Analysis.md

 | `192.168.202.94` | 1 | <0.1% |
 | `192.168.203.63` | 1 | <0.1% |
 | *(one further source)* | 1 | <0.1% |

-> ⚠️ The final two rows were truncated in the original output. `dc(src_ip)` returned 10 and the eight confirmed counts sum to 2,442 of 2,444, so both remaining sources contributed one session each.
-Re-run and confirm before submission.

 **The distribution is the interesting part.** Six of ten sources contacted this host once, consistent with incidental contact during a broader sweep.
 Two sources — `192.168.202.110` and `192.168.202.79`, both classified sweep_then_attack — probed at 32 and 19 sessions, more than a scan and far short of sustained effort.
 Then one host committed 2,380.